Otherfile/RomSorter/README.md

 ## Usage

+#Linux
-On linux, just simply drag and drop the script and xml file into the directory of your roms, ie. your **game** folder
+Just simply drag and drop the script and xml file into the directory of your roms, ie. your **game** folder

 then, all you need to do is run